This blog post was originally published in January 2018. It has since been updated to provide the most current and relevent information.

 If you’re accepted to the university in question, it’ll put together a financial aid award letter based on your FAFSA.
 You’ll receive this letter along with your notification of acceptance to the school.
 If you qualify for any of the school’s grants or scholarships, this letter will tell you.

-Of course, if you’d like to contact the school directly to ask about possible scholarships or grants you may qualify for, that’s a good idea too.
+Of course, you can also contact the school directly to ask about possible scholarships or grants you may qualify for.
 You might be able to find out about scholarships offered for specific majors.

 My conversation with Rebecca was more helpful than I could have hoped for, but it left me perturbed.
 When grant money is so difficult to come by and loans are so easy, it can be tempting to assume student loans are the best way to pay for college.